 Empty the drain before it gets full.
-You may need to empty your drain every few hours at first, but as the amount of drainage decreases, you may be able to empty it once or twice a day:
+You may need to empty your drain every few hours at first.
+As the amount of drainage decreases, you may be able to empty it once or twice a day:

 If you do have a dressing around the drain, you will need the following items:

-If there is no fluid draining into the bulb, there may be a clot or other material.
+If there is no fluid draining into the bulb, there may be a clot or other material blocking the fluid.
 If you notice this: